Windows Admin Center: Features

 In addition, Windows Admin Center also offers Hyper Converged Cluster Management.

 There are a few features like Storage Replica which do not have any alternative GUI at the moment and are still command line based.

-Presently, Windows Admin Center only supports Microsoft Edge and Google Chrome.

-Server Compatibility
+Server compatibility

 While designed to manage Windows Server 2012 and later, Windows Admin Center can also manage Windows 10, albeit with fewer tools.
 In order to manage Windows Server 2012 or 2012 R2, the Windows Management Framework (WMF) version 5.1 or higher must be installed.
 Additionally, Windows Server 2008 R2 can be managed with the installation of Windows Management Framework version 5.1 or higher, albeit with limited functionality.

-Client Compatibility and Installation
+Client compatibility and installation

 Windows Admin Center can be installed on Windows 10, Windows Server 2016, or later operating systems.
 Installing Windows Admin Center requires an ~80MB Microsoft Installer Package (MSI).
 The installer will ask for a port to serve the website on, as well as the ability to use or generate a self-signed SSL certificate.

 Once installed, Windows Admin Center can be accessible over the web, and servers can be managed upon their addition.
+Presently, Windows Admin Center only supports Microsoft Edge and Google Chrome.

-Simplified Management
+Simplified management

 Windows Admin Center was brought into existence because "IT admins have repeatedly told us that PowerShell is necessary but not sufficient, and that Windows Server ease-of-use is still largely dependent on GUI Tools for core scenarios and new capabilities."
 Windows Admin Center builds off of the Microsoft Management Console introduced in Windows 2000.
-It puts the most used management utilities (such as the Event Viewer, Roles and Features, Hyper-V management, Windows Firewall, and Registry editor) and puts them into a more user-friendly web-based application.
+It takes the most used management utilities (such as the Event Viewer, Roles and Features, Hyper-V management, Windows Firewall, and Registry editor) and puts them into a user-friendly, web-based application.